Guide-Analytics/question_extraction/README.md

     * Yn-question algorithm could be fooled by various, though mostly relatively uncommon, sentence structures, including subject-dropping and certain preposed clauses
     * Wh-question detection was particularly bad.
 Only a small (though important and frequent) set of sentence structures were captured, so many questions went undetected
     * Additionally, minor deviation from standard grammatical rules generated bad results
+    * All these issues were solved or greatly ameliorated when the algorithm was changed to a mainly dependency-based one, described above